andI7836I/ScopeGather/ipv4info/README.md

 # ipv4info

-ipv4info is a command-line tool designed to provide detailed information about IPv4 addresses.
-It utilizes the tools.tracemyip.org website to retrieve data related to a given IP address.
+ipv4info is a tool designed to provide detailed information about IPv4 addresses.

 ## Introduction